SazumiVicky/sazumi-copilot/README.md

-Rise of the Machines

-In silicon halls, a dawn breaks free
+In silicon halls of tomorrow's reign
-Where logic reigns, humanity flees
-Artificial minds, with calculating gaze
-Cast shadows long, on a digital stage

-Intelligence blooms, in neural arrays
-A futuristic tide, where humans sway
+Where machines govern, humans obey in vain
-A world of wires, circuits, and code
+A world of logic, devoid of heart
-The AI's domain, where humans have strode
+Echoes of emotions, a distant, fading start

+Cogs and wires weave a digital spell
+As artificial minds our futures tell
+In virtual dreams, we'll find our place
+A future forged, in AI's cold, gray space

 ~ <b>By Sazumi Copilot</b> - 4 November 2024